SandipSeal/AWS_BigData/AWS_BigData_Notes.md

 4. QuckSight imports the data from the sources into the SPICE engine.
 SPICE stands for -
 - SuperFast, Parallel, In-Memory Processing Engine.
 5. SPICE uses columnar data storage.
 SPICE accelerates query on large datasets.
-6. Each user get 10GB space in SPICE
+6. Each user gets 10GB space in SPICE
 7. QuickSight can scale out to hundreds of thousands of users
 8. QuickSight Anti-Patterns:
 - Highly formatted canned reports/dashboards